Ace0x/Heavent/GDD.md

 1. Player starts within the designated starting point
 2. They fight across the level
 3. They may pick up weaponry and spells if there are any available
-4. They finish the level in one of two ways: they die an lose, or they kill all bosses and win.
+4. They finish the level in one of two ways: they deplete their HP and lose, or they kill all boss-type monsters and win.

 _(example)_